Kiss Kiss Bang Bang!

 You should schedule your trip to the Grand Cayman between November and April, possibly half May, when the trade winds blow consistently at about 20 – 25 knots.
 These conditions are usually promising a great kiting experience.
 You’ll come across the strongest winds from the end of December till April.
 And for the rest of the year, temperatures are high, but the winds are just too weak for kiteboarding.
 But there is still plenty to do on the Island like getting out on stand-up paddle or swimming with the rays.

-There are some pretty good kitespots on the island.
-Most folks go to the southeast coast of the island called "East End", where the wind is pretty consistent and blows cross onshore.
+There are some pretty good kitesurfing spots on the island.
+Most folks go to the southeast coast of the island called “East End”, where the wind is pretty consistent and blows cross onshore.
 Due to the curvy shape of the coastline, the wind stays onshore for the most of the day.

 The spot is made up on a large lagoon with water mostly only about a waist deep.
 That goes for about 100 meters offshore.
 The water is flat inside the lagoon, making it an ideal spot for the beginners and freestylers.
 The whole lagoon is bordered by the reef about 1km offshore and so that’s where you’d find a few waves if you ride further out into the sea.